tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 <em><strong>06.
 We want to collect drive fragmentation level as performance data</strong></em>

-In this case, if you want to simply collect the fragmentation level as perf data (with or without fragmentation monitoring), you will need to add the drives that you are interested in into the “<strong>Drives to Enable Fragmentation Level Performance Collection</strong>” group.
+In this case, if you want to simply collect the fragmentation level as perf data (with or without fragmentation monitoring), you will need to add the drives that you are interested in into the "<strong>Drives to Enable Fragmentation Level Performance Collection</strong>" group.

 <strong>So, How do I configure these groups?</strong>